Against Neaera: Speech

 Theomnestos begins the speech by introducing the case and the reasons for it, but the bulk of the speech is made by Apollodoros.
 So much of the speech is made by Apollodoros that at its conclusion he claims to have brought the case against Neaera himself, having apparently forgotten that it is in fact Theomnestos' case.
 Douglas MacDowell suggests that originally Apollodoros intended to bring the case himself.
 Apollodoros mainly focuses on attacking Neaera and her daughter Phano, possibly because he cannot produce good evidence for his allegations.
 He spends most of the speech going over Neaera's life as a hetaera, from her purchase by Nikarete to her going to live with Stephanos, and the failure of Phano's two marriages.
 He demonstrates that Neaera was not an Athenian citizen, though he "failed to establish conclusively" that Neaera was married to Stephanos, or that she passed her children off as Athenian citizens.

 The style of the speech differs noticeably from that of authentically Demosthenic orations.
 The style is considered "sometimes[...] rough" by Kapparis, with "endless, sometimes clumsy sentences".
 The oration makes frequent use of quoted speech, which Kapparis argues was a deliberate device to make vivid the events Apollodoros describes.
+Apollodorus' speech, following Theomnestus' introduction, begins with a long narrative from §18 to §84; this is unusual in Greek legal speeches but typical of Apollodorus' style.

 The outcome of the speech is unknown, though modern commentators have criticised the evidence that Apollodoros put forward as failing to prove his case.
 Kapparis suggests, however, that despite the weak case for his position, Apollodoros may have been able to persuade the jury to his side by playing on their prejudices and fears.

 Legacy

 The speech Against Neaera is significant as the fullest extant narrative of the life of a woman in the classical period.
 It is the most extensive surviving source on Greek prostitution, and is also valuable for what it says about women and gender relations in the classical world.
-Accordingly, it is today frequently used in teaching about Athenian law and society, though due to the focus on prostitution, it was "not deemed appropriate for undergraduates of earlier generations", and so has only recently been the subject of much scholarly attention.
+Accordingly, it is today frequently used in teaching about Athenian law and society, though due to the focus on prostitution, it was "not deemed appropriate for undergraduates of earlier generations" and so has only recently been the subject of much scholarly attention.

 Since 1990, Against Neaera has been the subject of much attention by classicists, including two editions with translation and commentary, and a biography of Neaera.
 As well as its importance for women's history, the speech has been described as a "very important source for Athenian law and social history".
 It is a primary source for a number of Athenian laws, including ones on adultery and citizenship.
-It is also the best source of evidence about the granting of Athenian citizenship to the people of Plataea for their service to Athens, after the capture of Plataea by Sparta during the Peloponnesian war.
+It is also the best source of evidence about the granting of Athenian citizenship to the people of Plataea for their service to Athens, after the capture of Plataea by Sparta during the Peloponnesian War.